 My yoga practice for many years reflected my beliefs and values that yang is preferable, always.
 The belief that action, movement, busy-ness and growth is what we should *always strive for is pervasive in our culture and it was evident in how I practiced yoga, how I moved my body, ate, engaged in relationships, ran my household and definitely how I approached my work for many years.

 Until I was exhausted, anxious and burnt-out.
 I had even managed to recreate the same environment of push, strive, and overwork when I started my own business.

-This kind of ethos looks powerful, but it's fragile.
+This ethos looks powerful, but it's fragile.